wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ```
 {% endraw %}

-The template with these settings results in the following payload for the 8 failing sources:
+The template with these settings produces the following output for the 8 failing sources:

 {% raw %}
 ```handlebars